NU LibChat Widget

 Check for Peer-Review Verification

 To alleviate any confusion, the Library recommends using the Ulrichsweb database to determine whether or not a particular journal is peer-reviewed/refereed.
-To access Ulrichsweb, go to the Library’s home page and then click on A-Z Databases.
+To access Ulrichsweb, go to the Library’s home page and click A-Z Databases.
 Returning to our example above, we can determine that Democracy & Education is not peer-reviewed by checking the publication title in Ulrichsweb, as shown below.
 The black and white striped referee shirt icon indicates that it is peer-reviewed.

 For further information about how to use Ulrichsweb (including instructional screenshots), please see the Library's FAQ here.